Higher-dimensional operators at finite-temperature affect gravitational-wave predictions: Dimensional reduction with marginal operators

 Conversely, while there is in principle no reason to presume a hierarchy between $\mD^2$ and $h_3^{ } \phid^{2}$ in the soft theory setup, a reasonable estimate of the effective potential for strong transitions, where $h_3 \, \phid^2 \gtrsim \mD$, can be obtained by setting $\mD^2 \to 0$ in eq.~\eqref{eq:VLO-soft}.
 In this limit, one obtains

+where the so-called enhancement factor $\mathcal{E}$ is defined in eq.~\eqref{eq:enhancement factor definition}.
 While this approximation is relatively crude, it works reasonably well in the regime where $\phid$ becomes large enough for the high-temperature expansion to start breaking down.
 For a more detailed discussion, see sec.~\ref{subsec:higher dimensional operator importance}.
 One key advantage of using the approximation is that it allows for an analytical estimate of the latent heat at the critical temperature in the~\eqref{eq:DR:B} setup.
 Inspecting eq.~\eqref{eq:soft-to-supersoft}, we see that the temporal mode effectively enhances the cubic term.
 Indeed, utilizing leading-order (hard-scale) matching relations~\cite{Ekstedt:2024etx}, one obtains

 In the limit where the field-dependent contribution dominates over the Debye mass, the temporal mode gives a 50\% {\em soft-scale enhancement} to the cubic term.
 Therefore, temporal modes are expected to further increase the strength of already strong transitions that push the high-temperature expansion to its limits.